mui/material-ui/docs/data/joy/customization/theme-shadow/theme-shadow.md

 :::warning
 Customizing the theme's shadow ring will affect all Joy UI components that consume the theme's shadows.

-If you want to create a shadow ring to a specific element, see [Customizing shadow on an element](#customizing-shadow-on-an-element).
+If you want to create a shadow ring for a specific element, see [Customizing shadows on an element](#customizing-shadows-on-an-element).
 :::

 ## Shadow colors

-The color of the shadow comes from the theme's token named `var(--joy-shadowChannel)`.
+The color of the shadow comes from the theme token named `var(--joy-shadowChannel)`.
 You can customize the value for both light and dark color schemes:

 ```js
 import { extendTheme } from '@mui/joy/styles';